dsgt-birdclef/birdclef-2022/notes/acmiyaguchi-NOTES.md

     data/intermediate/2022-03-12-lgb.txt
 ```

-With the v3 of the embedding:
+With the v3 of the embedding, using the iterable dataloader:

 ```powershell
 python -m birdclef.workflows.nocall fit-soundscape `